 About the Author

-Paul Gardner (PhD Cambridge University) taught for seven years at Oak Hill Theological College after his ordination, and then moved to parish ministry in Cheshire.
-In 2003 he was appointed Archdeacon of Exeter.
-He has published a number of books and articles, including commentaries on Revelation and on 2 Peter and Jude.
+Paul Gardner (PhD, Cambridge University) taught for seven years at Oak Hill, an Anglican Seminary in London, after his ordination.
+He then moved to parish ministry in Cheshire.
+Following a time as Archdeacon of Exeter, in 2005 he moved to become senior pastor of ChristChurch Presbyterian, Atlanta, USA.
+Now retired to the UK, he travels widely, teaching in Africa and South America.
+He has published a number of books and articles, including commentaries on Ephesians, 1 and 2 Peter, Jude, and Revelation.